anishst/Learn/CloudComputing/AWS/aws_notes.md

 - **AWS Cost Explorer** is a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.
     - cost reports
 ###  Support Plans
+- All support plans provide 24×7 access to customer service, documentation, whitepapers, and support forums.
 - four different [Support Plans](https://aws.amazon.com/premiumsupport/plans/) to help you troubleshoot issues, lower costs, and efficiently use AWS services.
     - Basic – billing and account support only (access to forums only).
+        - FREE
         -  you can use the **AWS Personal Health Dashboard**, a tool that provides alerts and remediation guidance when AWS is experiencing events that may affect you.
     - Developer – business hours support via email.
     - Business – 24×7 email, chat and phone support.